gruntwork-io/docs/_docs-sources/iac/getting-started/deploying-a-module.md

 terraform plan -destroy
 ```

-Review the output, it should should two resources to be destroyed - an AWS Lambda function and IAM role and state the two resources will be destroyed.
+Review the output, it should show two resources to be destroyed - an AWS Lambda function and IAM role and state the two resources will be destroyed.

 Next, execute the `destroy` command.